 Quizlet requires a user under the age of 13 (or sometimes older, if required by local law) to link their Quizlet account to their parent's email address.
 When a younger user signs up, Quizlet sends a message to that email address to let you know that your child has created an account.
 That email also gives you information about the choices you and your child have to protect their privacy.
-We also ask you to confirm your child's account and give consent before unlocking additional features.
+We also ask you to confirm your child's account.

 If you're having trouble confirming your child's account, make sure you're logged in to the email address your child provided when signing up.
 To see which email address the confirmation email was sent to, check the Email Confirmation section in your child's Settings.
 The confirmation email can be sent again from this section.

 If your child has forgotten their password, it can be reset.